MEGBLETO/web_service_project/README.md

 In order to run the client:

-download it from the frontend branch here on GitHub -Make sure you have node.js install on your machine -run npm install command
+I-download it from the frontend branch here on GitHub -Make sure you have node.js install on your machine -run npm install command
 -run the npm start command